Vera Bradley: Company Creation

 Vera Bradley Designs was incorporated on November 15, 1982.

+Retail

 The majority of bags were initially sold through small shops as well as Marshall Field's.
-The business did not have issues with selling the bags, but did encounter difficulty keeping up with the demand.
+The business did not have issues selling the bags, but did encounter difficulty keeping up with the demand.
 They hired local seamstresses as well as provided a loan for the creation of Phoenix Sewing, a company dedicated to making Vera Bradley products.
-Phoenix Sewing was under contract to not produce other products unless their board agreed to do so, and Baekgaard and Miller were board members.
+Phoenix Sewing was under contract to not produce other products unless their board agreed to do so, where Baekgaard and Miller were board members.
 Eventually several sewing companies formed and expanded in the area to produce the products.